custody schedules

 • Active voice, second person ("you" not "one should")

-If an article requires legal terminology (parenting time, legal custody vs. physical custody, best interests standard), we define it the first time it appears in plain language.
-We don't dumb things down — we make them accessible.
+When an article requires legal terminology — parenting time, legal custody vs. physical custody, best interests standard — we define it the first time it appears.
+We don't dumb things down.
+We make them accessible.
 There's a difference.

 What you won't find here

 Legal advice.This site is educational and informational.
-Always consult a family law attorney for decisions about your specific custody situation.
-We present what state statutes and court guidelines say — we don't tell you what to do with it for your specific case.
+We present what state statutes and court guidelines say — we don't tell you what to do with that for your specific case.
+Always consult a family law attorney for decisions about your situation.

 Sponsored content or paid placements.No lawyer, mediator, or platform pays for mention in our articles.
-When we name a product (OurFamilyWizard, TalkingParents), it's because it's relevant to the topic — not because someone paid us to include it.
+When we name a product (OurFamilyWizard, TalkingParents), it's because it's relevant to the topic — not because someone paid us.

 Conflict of interest disclosure

-Custody Schedules is a privately funded project.
-Revenue comes from the (upcoming) subscription app — not from ads, affiliate links, or sponsored articles.
-No lawyer, mediator, or custody platform has editorial influence over this site.
+Custody Schedules is privately funded.
+Revenue comes from the subscription app — not from ads, affiliate links, or sponsored articles.
+No lawyer, mediator, or custody platform has editorial influence here.

-If that ever changes — if we add affiliate links, accept sponsored content, or take brand partnerships — it will be disclosed clearly on the affected page and noted here.
+If that ever changes — affiliate links, sponsored content, brand partnerships — it will be disclosed on the affected page and noted here.
 As of today: zero conflicts.

 Corrections and updates

 We take errors seriously.
-If you find an outdated statute, a broken citation link, a factual error, or something that reads misleadingly — tell us.
+If you find an outdated statute, a broken citation, a factual error, or something that reads misleadingly — tell us.
 Every report gets reviewed within 48 hours.

 • Minor corrections(broken links, typos, date errors): fixed and the "last updated" date advances.

-• Factual corrections (a statute changed, a citation was wrong): the article is updated with a visible note explaining what changed and why.
+• Factual corrections (a statute changed, a citation was wrong): updated with a visible note explaining what changed and why.

-• Guideline updates (new state statutes, AAML guidance, court rule changes): all affected articles are reviewed and updated within one week of publication.
+• Guideline updates (new state statutes, AAML guidance, court rule changes): all affected articles reviewed and updated within one week.

 Report errors to hello@custodyschedules.com with the page URL and what looks wrong.
 We respond within 2 business days.